yadanapathivamsikrishnareddy/clean-a-data-set/README.md

 # clean-a-data-set
-eer-graded Assignment: Getting and Cleaning Data Course Project (Coursera) Instructions for this assignment were:
+Peer-graded Assignment: Getting and Cleaning Data Course Project (Coursera) Instructions for this assignment were:
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 Review criterialess